AWikia/SkinEvelution/docs/Overview.md

 ## Servelution Overview
 Each release of Evelution comes with different Sevelution releases, to name a few:
-- 1.0.0 = Introduced in Ryneeeel Grooze
+- 1.0.0 = Codenamed RZG =  Introduced in Ryneeeel Grooze
-- 1.1.0 = Introduced in Mpisto War 2018
+- 1.1.0 = Codenamed MW18 =  Introduced in Mpisto War 2018
-- 1.2.0 = Introduced in Mpisto War 2018 Build 63/ DBuild 1800 - Introduces the Custom Theming Engine
+- 1.2.0 = Codenamed MWTD = Introduced in Mpisto War 2018 Build 63/ DBuild 1800 - Introduces the Custom Theming Engine
-- 1.3.0 = Introduced in Q.Qore Build 98
+- 1.3.0 = Codenamed Scandium = Introduced in Q.Qore Build 98
-- 1.4.0 = Introduced in Q.Qore Build 129 - Introduces Custom Scrollbars
+- 1.4.0 = Codenamed Titanium = Introduced in Q.Qore Build 129 - Introduces Custom Scrollbars
-- 2.0.0 = Introduced in Q.Qore Build 147 - Introduces the CPE Language
+- 2.0.0 = Codenamed Vanadium = Introduced in Q.Qore Build 147 - Introduces the CPE Language
-- 2.1.0 = Introduced in Q.Qore Build 200
+- 2.1.0 = Codenamed Vibranium = Introduced in Q.Qore Build 200 (This is the Basis of Q.Qore)
-- 2.2.0 = Introduced in Evelution 2.0.0 - Introduces new Iconography
+- 2.2.0 = Codenamed Manganese = Introduced in Evelution 2.0.0 - Introduces new Iconography and Dual Foreground colors
-- 2.3.0 = Introduced in Evelution 7.9.0 - Introduces custom header foreground color and translucent backgrounds
+- 2.3.0 = Codenamed Iron = Introduced in Evelution 7.9.0 - Introduces custom header foreground color and translucent backgrounds (This is the Basis of QoreTeleworks)
-- 2.4.0 = Introduced in Evelution 8.12.0 - Introduces Floating actions (Not to be confused with Server Actions which are similar but appear inside the content area)
+- 2.4.0 = Codenamed Cobalt = Introduced in Evelution 8.12.0 - Introduces Floating actions (Not to be confused with Server Actions which are similar but appear inside the content area)
-- 2.5.0 = Introduced in Evelution 13.0.0 - Introduces dynamic Generic Colors and Semantic Versioning 2
+- 2.5.0 = Codenamed Nickel = Introduced in Evelution 13.0.0 - Introduces dynamic Generic Colors and Semantic Versioning 2
-- 2.6.0 = Introduced in Evelution 18.0.0 - Introduces the Accented state of Luna Theming
+- 2.6.0 = Codenamed Cooper = Introduced in Evelution 18.0.0 - Introduces the Accented state of Luna Theming
-- 2.7.0 = Introduced in Evelution 33.0.0 - Introduces the Inactive state of Luna Theming for CPE Language and dedicated accent colors for Luna Theming
+- 2.7.0 = Codenamed Zinc = Introduced in Evelution 33.0.0 - Introduces the Inactive state of Luna Theming for CPE Language and dedicated accent colors for Luna Theming
-- 2.8.0 = Introduced in Evelution 43.0.0 - Introduces custom acryllic transparency along with a new Luna Theming System (Compatible with earlier Servelution Clients)
+- 2.8.0 = Codenamed Yttrium = Introduced in Evelution 43.0.0 - Introduces custom acryllic transparency along with a new Luna Theming System (Compatible with earlier Servelution Clients)

 ### The Luna Theming System
 Evelution comes with its own theming system, the Luna theming.
 It consists of Two elements, the Luna Lovit and the Luna Lavccent.
 Luna Lovit conists of elements below it blurred for legibility of text.
 Luna Lavccent is an additional color that will replace the Neutral Color when enabled.